makeneto/makeneto/README.md

 -   💓 I've been addicted to programming since **2021**

--   🛠️ I constantly work to improve my skills as a **Front End Developer**.
+-   🛠️ I constantly work to improve my skills as a **Full-stack Developer**.

 -   🔍 Always looking for new challenges to expand my knowledge.

 -   🌍 I dream of contributing to big projects that have a global impact.

 -   🦖 And...
-Obviously, it's me🙈
+Obviously, it's me ⛅☕

 <br>